-So you’ve found your dream home, have the necessary funds in place for your new abode and you’re all ready to roll; so far so good.
+So you’ve found your dream home, have the necessary funds in place and you’re all ready to roll; so far so good.
 But what are the other costs involved in purchasing a French property?
 Here, we bring you a simple breakdown…

 Usually, the first key document you’ll sign is the pre-sale contract, which sets out the main terms of the agreement between the buyer and the seller, and the buyer will be required pay a 10% deposit (minus agency fees) to the notaire.
 As soon as the purchase deed has been signed, the notaire will then ask for the balance of the purchase price – less the 10% deposit– and the frais de notaire mentioned above.
 Bear in mind that the transfer of money between two countries can take a week or more, so be prepared in advance (and remember that here at VINGT Paris we work with our trusted currency exchange partner, Moneycorp, to ensure that you get the best deal).

 In addition, there may be other costs to cover, too, such as mortgage fees.
 If you are taking out a mortgage, you’ll also need typically 20% of the purchase price to put down as a deposit (depending on the deal you’ve arranged with your lender).
 Then there’s the fee for any legal, translation or tax advice.
 For example, to take advice on inheritance provisions, consider a budget of 2,000 euros plus tax; it can be more or less, depending on the complexity of your estate.

 Once you’re in your new place, there will be the taxe foncière (or land tax) and the taxe d’habitation to pay, plus the all-important house insurance.
 A householder’s comprehensive insurance policy should usually cover most things from weather damage to natural disasters and fire, theft and vandalism.